ansible/ansible-documentation/docs/docsite/rst/community/documentation_contributions.rst

   sphinx-build [options] sourcedir outdir [filenames...]

-You can specify filenames, or ``–a`` for all files, or omit both to compile only new/changed files.
+You can specify file names, or ``-a`` for all files, or omit both to compile only new/changed files.

 For example: